explosion/prodigy-recipes/contrib/phrases/README.md

     > NOTE: if you still see this Loading screen forever, your seed phrases probably don't exist in sense2vec

-After training your phrase list, you'll want to export some patterns for training your NER or Text Classification model.
+3. ### After training your phrase list, you'll want to export some patterns for training your NER or Text Classification model.

-You can do that with:
 ```bash
 prodigy phrases.to-patterns shoe_brands ./shoe_brands_patterns.jsonl -F prodigy-recipes/contrib/phrases/phrases.py
 ```